alexsaunderswps/User-Guides/vr_training_guide.md

 - *You can also reboot the **Device** if needed to check that the autolaunch program is functioning as expected*

 **Headset loses power during day:**
-- Check all USB connection sites as power cable may have become disconnected
+- Check all USB-Connection sites as power cable may have become disconnected
 - Check that power brick is firmly inserted into socket
 - If a smart power strip is being used, ensure that sockets are on and providing power
 - If a smart power strip is being used, ensure that the sockets are not scheduled on/off at certain times of day (via Kasa application)
 - Check main power source if power is lost across multiple devices
-- Continued power issues may indicate a damaged USB cable or damaged USB headset port
+- Continued power issues may indicate a damaged USB-Cable or damaged USB headset port
-- Replace a USB cable before writing off a headset as damaged
+- Replace a USB-Cable before writing off a headset as damaged

 **Headset fan is audible or headset face is becoming hot to touch:**
 - ⚠️**If either of these signs are present remove the headset from public use immediately**⚠️